spacehuhn/SimpleList/README.md

 3) Paste it in your Library folder (Usually located somewhere at documents/Arduino/libraries).
 4) Restart the Arduino IDE.

-You can also just download the [SimpleList.h](https://github.com/spacehuhn/SimpleList/blob/master/src/SimpleList.h) file and paste it in your Arduino sketch folder.
+You can also just download the [SimpleList.h](https://github.com/spacehuhn/SimpleList/blob/master/SimpleList.h) file and paste it in your Arduino sketch folder.

 ## Usage

-**If something of these examples won't work, please open an issue!**
-I sometimes change things in the source code and forget to update the examples.

 ### Include the library
 ```c++